Rel8ed-Team/Documentation/Schedule.md

 ## Week 11: Testing and Adjustments
 12. **Unit and integration testing:**
     - Write and run tests for backend and frontend.
-    - Use tools like Jest, Mocha, Chai, etc.

 13. **User testing:**
     - Conduct tests with end-users to get feedback.
     - Adjust interface and functionality based on results.